robertoalcantara/cpaux/README.md

 This project connects to management server and build a easily readable json output from access rules inside witch are in specific rulebase.
 Useful to let devops team aware about the current rules.

-Python objects area created to mimic ruleset objects (security zones, user groups, groups, etc.) and allow easy interaction with them.
+Python objects area created to mimic ruleset objects (security zones, user groups, groups, etc.) and allows easy interaction with them.
 For now only read-only but is should be easy make them writeable if you want.
 Please dont expose this service without extra checks, designed to run in out-of-band network.

 Requires two files on same directory to keys (check CPRulesWeb.py).
 - .webkey.txt  -> key to access the builtin webserver and get the info